mattmilburn/strapi-plugin-snippets/README.md

 ## <a id="features"></a>✨ Features
 * Create variables to use throughout your content, which are replaced in API response data.
-* Copy and paste easily into your content fields.
+* Copy and paste easily into your text fields.
 * Updating the snippet `code` automatically updates all of your data entries in Strapi with the new `code`.
 * Supports API models, plugin models, components, and dynamic zones.